 John 1:17 “For the law was given by Moses but grace and truth came by Jesus Christ.”

 There was nothing wrong with the Ten Commandments.
 They had been covered with a clutter of Rabbinic tradition.
 Christ came to clarify the Law and to set it free from that tradition.
 He came to “magnify the Law and make it honorable” (Isaiah 42:21).
-Christ taught nothing new.
 He clarified the law of love which was as old as God Himself.

 Christ said, “I and my Father are one” (Jn 10:30).
 They are one in purpose and thought.

-Why would we think that the “law of Christ” is different somehow, from “the law of God” revealed in the Old Covenant?
+Why would we think that the “law of Christ” is different from “the law of God?”

 Psalm 40:8 “I delight to do thy will, O my God: yes, thy law is within my heart.”

 Who has promised to “circumcise” our hearts?
-Christ!
+Answer: Christ!

-To understand that you are an Israelite - grafted in - we invite you to read the study titled “Israel - The People of God” at this website.
+NOTE: To understand that you are an Israelite - “grafted in” - we invite you to read the study titled “Who are Israel?” at this website.

 We pray this study will prove a blessing.